ryftchen/foo/README.md

   Also, add the *-\-build* option to support building before running.
 The result of running will also be written to `./.cache/foo_run.log` and the analysis will be generated in `./.cache/foo_run.report`.

-- The parameters are provided for dynamic analysis.
+- The parameters are provided for running or dynamic analysis.
 Run with options such as *-\-check cov*, *-\-check mem*, etc.

 ## Documentation